Ukrainian Boeing 737 with at least 170 aboard crashes in Iran

 “The plane is on fire but we have sent crews ... and we may be able to save some passengers.”
 Pirhossein Koulivand, head of Iran’s emergency services, told the television.

-He later said: “The fire is so heavy that we cannot (do) any rescue... we have 22 ambulances, four bus ambulances and a helicopter at the site.”

-Jafarzadeh put the number of passengers on board the flight at 170.
+Jafarzadeh put the number of passengers at 170.

-According to air tracking service FlightRadar24, the plane that crashed was on Flight PS 752.

 IRNA said according to preliminary information “the plane was bound for Kiev ... and had 180 passengers and crew.”

-Boeing said the company was aware of media reports of a plane crash in Iran and was gathering more information.

-Reporting By Babak Dehghanpisheh and Dubai newsroom; Editing Raju Gopalakrishnan & Simon Cameron-Moore
+Reporting By Babak Dehghanpisheh; Editing by Himani Sarkar and Raju Gopalakrishnan